LineageOS/android_device_samsung_espressowifi/README.md

 android_device_samsung_espressowifi
 ============================
-This branch is no longer been developed or supported
+Branch is no longer supported or being developed!